RomeshAbeyawardena/MMT-Shop/Readme.md

 ### Development environment
-The project was built using vanilla (without extensions) Visual Studio 2019 (v16.8.4) targetting .NET 5 (v5.0.103) - it should build and compile with any version of .NET 5.
+The project was built using vanilla (without extensions) Visual Studio 2019 (v16.8.4) targetting .NET 5 (v5.0.103) - it should build and run with any version of .NET 5.

 The database server used during development was SQL Server 2019, however the database scripts should be compatible with SQL Server 2017+.